hanabi/hanabi.github.io/Reference.md

 * *Ejection* refers to a move like a *Bluff*, but instead of playing an unrelated card from *Finesse Position*, someone plays an unrelated card from their *Second Finesse Position*.
 For example, if a player's hand hand is completely unclued, their *Second Finesse Position* is slot 2.
 * Certain types of "wasted" clues with no other purpose signal an *Ejection*.

-### Known Trash Ejection

-* Often times, a player can have one or more cards that are known duplicates / trash.
-They will discard them it without being told anything further.
-* If a clue is given that **only** touches cards that are already known trash, then it must have some other purpose - it should signal an *Ejection* on the very next player.

-### Double Play Ejection

-* If a player knows that a card in their hand is playable, and then they receive **another** clue on that card, it is usually a *Fix Clue*, which means that the card is actually bad and they should discard it instead of playing it.
-* However, if this happens on a good card, the other players can see that the clue must have some other purpose - it should signal an *Ejection* on the very next player.

 ### The 5 Color Ejection (5CE)

 * Normally, if a player gives a color *Play Clue* to a 5, it would mean that it is a *Finesse* on the 5 and all of the cards leading up to the 5 are playable.